jaxonjporter/ContactLibrary/README.md

 ### Things I would like to add.

 I didn't get to adding all the features that I wanted to.
 Here is a brief list of things I was planning on adding.
   1. While you can add and delete contacts, the only action that gets the information from the ASP.Net server is the initial Get.
+I would like to add the other CRUD actions.
   2. I want to move the css to more specific files.
   3. The ability to drag and drop the contacts to be in a different order.